-In 1968, African American students at the University of Cincinnati, led by members of what was then the United Black Association (UBA), petitioned the University Board of Trustees and the president to commit to making the University of Cincinnati more conducive to African American students, faculty and staff.
+In 1968, African American students at the University of Cincinnati, led by members of the United Black Student Association (formally United Black Association) petitioned the University Board of Trustees and the UC president to commit to making campus more conducive to African American students, faculty and staff.

-On July 1, 2010, the African American Cultural and Research Center was re-named, the African American Cultural and Resource Center.
+On July 1, 2010, the African American Cultural and Resource Center was re-named, the African American Cultural and Resource Center.